valery-judah/leetcode-python/README.md

 > This repository is a work in progress.
 I have only a few LeetCode problems solved so far, and I hope to add more in the future.

+You can use this repo to build your own coding interview preparation system.
+It's based on 'tracks'.
+More info and information are in [Tracks](#tracks).

 This repository contains solutions to LeetCode problems and materials I find interesting.
 All leetcode problems are in the [problems](/problems/) directory.

 Each problem has separate directory which includes problem description, solutions, reasoning, and sometimes the solution flow.
 For example, see the [Majority Element problem](/problems/0169-majority-element/readme.md).